wp-plugins/media-library-assistant/readme.txt

 * `mla_target`: adds an HTML "target" attribute to the hyperlink for each gallery item; see below.

-The first three parameters support the Markup and Attachment-specific substitution arguments defined for Markup Templates.
+The first four parameters support the Markup and Attachment-specific substitution arguments defined for Markup Templates.
 For example, if you code `mla_rollover_text='{+date+} : {+description+}'`, the rollover text will contain the upload date, a colon, and the full description of each gallery item.
 Simply add "{+" before the substitution parameter name and add "+}" after the name.
 Note that the enclosing delimiters are different than those used in the templates, since the shortcode parser reserves square brackets ("[" and "]") for its own use.

+The "mla_link_href" parameter is a great way to change the destination your gallery item links to or add arguments to the link for later processing.
+For example, to make a gallery item link back to the page/post it is attached to, you can code: "mla_link_href='{+site_url+}/?page_id={+parent+}'".
+You can also add arguments to the link, e.g., "mla_link_href='{+link_url+}&amp;amp;myarg=myvalue'".
+Note the use of the HTML entity name "&amp;amp;" to put an ampersand in the value; the WordPress "visual" post editor will replace "&", "<" and ">" with "&amp;amp;", "&amp;lt;" and "&amp;gt;" whether you like it not.
+The **only** markup parameter modified by this parameter is "link".
+Other markup parameters such as "pagelink", "filelink" and "link_url" are not modified.

 The "mla_target" parameter accepts any value and adds an HTML "target" attribute to the hyperlink with that value.
 For example, if you code `mla_target="_blank"` the item will open in a new window or tab.
 You can also use "_self", "_parent", "_top" or the "<em>framename</em>" of a named frame.